Kansas voters choose to remove antiquated liquor law - KVIA

 Click here for updates on this story

-OLATHE, KS (KCTV) — UPDATE: Voters in Johnson County have decided to remove the antiquated liquor law that requires establishments to make at least 30% of their money from food sales.
+OLATHE, KS (KCTV/KSMO) — UPDATE: Voters in Johnson County have decided to remove the antiquated liquor law that requires establishments to make at least 30% of their money from food sales.

 253,808 voters voted “yes,” repealing the rule.
 That’s 78% of voters.